sugarlabs/sugar-docs/src/web-architecture.md

 communicate with the Sugar shell application and respond to the web activity executing JavaScript.

-The Sugar shell on Android is a separate process, runs in its own application with one component: an [Android bound service](http://developer.android.com/guide/components/bound-services.html).
+The Sugar shell on Android is a separate process, and it runs in its own application with one component: an [Android bound service](http://developer.android.com/guide/components/bound-services.html).
 The inter-process communication is made sending [Message